vincidadesigns/vincidadesigns.github.io/_posts/2021-11-20-HackTheBox [BOUNTYHUNTER].md

 admin@10.10.11.100: Permission denied (publickey,password).
 ```

-These credentials doe's not match.
+These credentials does not match.
 Going back to the `passwd` file there is a user called `development` let's try to login using `development:m19RoAU0hP41A1sTsq6K`

 Luckily, it worked..!!!